marsiitr/Robotic-Arm-simulation/README.md

 <p align="justify">ROS is an open-source, meta-operating system for your robot.
 It provides the services you would expect from an operating system, including hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.

-For installing ROS, follow the steps by giving commands in the terminal-
+For installing ROS, follow the steps by giving commands in the terminal -

 #### Setup your sources.list